BryceT516/tech-academy-html-css/README.md

 - *photo-package.html* - This file is the result of a tutorial about making an image with a rollover text overlay among other things.
   + Uses *photo-style.css*

+The files in the SpaceSite folder are together, the final project of this set of tutorials.